Are Metrics Enough? Guidelines for Communicating and Visualizing Predictive Models to Subject Matter Experts: Interview Study

 \section{Interview Study}

-Our work focuses directly on how communication and presentations can be improved between data scientists and subject matter experts when the end-goal is to use a predictive model.
-Our interview study was conducted at a large organization with two participant groups: data scientists who regularly build and communicate the performance of predictive models, and subject matter experts who make decisions using these predictive models in their daily domain-specific workflow.
+Our research explores how communication can be improved between data scientists and subject matter experts when their end-goal is to use a predictive model.
+We conducted an interview study at a major organization with two participant groups - data scientists who build and present the performance of predictive models, and subject matter experts who make decisions with these models in their daily workflow.